 - Article 222– This has been changed to exclude clause (2).
 Additionally, it removes the phrase “within the territory of India” from clause (1).
 It relates to the President’s authority to move judges among the High Courts.
 Since providing a transfer allowance wasn’t essential, clause (2) was removed.

-- Articles 230 and 231- The creation of state high courts is the subject of these articles.
-While Article 231 calls for the establishment of a high court with jurisdiction over two or more states, Article 230 allows for the Parliament to expand the High Court’s jurisdiction.
+- Articles 230 and 231– The creation of state high courts is the subject of these.
+While Article 231 calls for the establishment of a high court with jurisdiction over two or more states, this allows for the Parliament to expand the High Court’s jurisdiction.

-The following relevant articles can enable the students to supplement their preparation for the UPSC Exam on Indian Politics.
+The following enables the students to supplement their preparation for the UPSC Exam on Indian Politics.

-The following new articles have been added to the 7th Amendment of Indian Constitution:
+The following new articles have been added to the 7th Amendment of the Indian Constitution:

-- Article 258A- The President’s power to assign Union functions to a State Government or its representatives is covered in this article.
-The addition of Article 258A gave state governors the authority to delegate Union duties to the central government or its representatives.
+- This deals with the authority of the President to delegate Union duties to a State Government or its representatives, as specified in Article 258A.
+The addition of this gave state governors the authority to delegate Union duties to the central government or its representatives.

-- In accordance with new article 350A, every State must offer linguistic minority children facilities for instruction in mother tongue at primary-level learning.
+- By new article 350A, every State must offer linguistic minority children facilities for instruction in the mother tongue at primary-level learning.